COVID cases see small rise in Shelby County - Sidney Daily News

 SIDNEY — Active COVID-19 cases in Shelby County saw a small increase this past week.

-There are currently 265 active COVID cases in the county — up nine cases from the 254 cases reported last week.
+There are currently 275 active COVID cases in the county — up 10 cases from the 265 cases reported last week.

 For more information about COVID-19, visit https://coronavirus.ohio.gov and www.shelbycountyhealthdept.org.